Adelaide Liedertafel: History

 Quarterly social gatherings were held at the Hotel Europe 1877, "smoke socials" organised by Armbrüster.
 In that year "passive" (non-singing) members were first admitted, to the financial benefit of the Club.

 The club rented a large room in the Freemasons' Hall, adjacent Earl of Zetland Hotel, Flinders Street, from ?? to 1880, the German Club's Albert Hall, then from 1882 the King of Hanover Hotel.

 At the 22nd anniversary of its foundation in 1880 at the Albert Hall, the Liedertafel performed exclusively compositions by their patron Franz Abt, under the Püttmann baton, Otto Stange (Note: Otto Stange was a Professor of Music in Adelaide, married Maria Hesse of St. Kilda in 1876; they had two daughters then returned to Germany, where she died in Baden-Baden in 1891, perhaps of tuberculosis.
 He married again in Ireland in 1895, to Jeanie French.) on piano.

 In March 1891 the German Singing Society (organiser H. Heinicke) amalgamated with the Liedertafel, as did several other minor German societies.

 A "Grand Anniversary Concert" was held at the Adelaide Town Hall in September 1905.

 At their 50th anniversary in September 1908, a great concert was held at the Jubilee Exhibition Building on North Terrace by the choirs of South Australia and Broken Hill, Ada Crossley, the Governor and Lady Le Hunte attending.
-Participating alongside the Liedertafel were the Adelaide Choral Society, Bach Society, Orpheus Society, Glee Club, Port Adelaide Orpheus Society, and the Broken Hill Quartet Club.
+Participating alongside the Liedertafel were the Adelaide Choral Society, Bach Society, Orpheus Society, (Note: Founded 1888 by Charles Joseph Stevens) Glee Club, Port Adelaide Orpheus Society, and the Broken Hill Quartet Club.

 The club disbanded in 1914, and re-formed after the Great War, but for the members' pleasure only; they held no further concerts.
 It was re-formed again after World War II by Hermann Homburg, and survives to this day, though with reduced and ageing membership.